coccoinomane/ccxt-cli/README.md

 - `--debug-calls`: Print to the console most of the calls made to the API and their response.
 - `--debug-calls-verbose`: Print to the console all of the calls made to the API and their response.
+- `--debug-http`: Print to the console all HTTP requests and responses to the exchange APIs.

 ## Available Commands